Our Garden Sites

 VIEW GOOGLE MAP

 With under 200 students, Wilshire Crest is an intimate neighborhood school serving central Los Angeles for over 80 years.
 Their mission is to create an environment where all children, including those with special needs, can achieve their maximum potential through the positive support of community members, parents, staff, teachers, and students.
 Wilshire Crest also offers a Spanish/English Language Immersion program.
 The school’s gardens were conceived by a passionate group of committed parents and teachers who broke ground in 2009.
 A larger ¼-acre learning garden was then added, and GSF became the programming partner in 2013.
 The Wilshire Crest gardens have a special focus on water conservation and sustainability, using ollas, hugelkultur, and drip irrigation.
-Garden Educator: Dan Foster
+GSF programs operating at Wilshire Crest include Seed to Table and Cafeteria to Compost.
+Site Lead: Simonne Flores

 “The students absolutely love their gardening classes and demonstrate a great deal of enthusiasm for learning in the classes”